lexicanum-imperialis/Warhammer-Fantasy-Battles-6th-Definitive-edition/README.md

 ![alt text](tutorial/image-0.png)
 2. Go to your **Click here to try it now!** settings.
 ![alt text](tutorial/image-1.png)
-3. Click in Add more games.
-At the bottom, search for `Add from GitHub`
+3. Click on **Add more games**.
+At the bottom, search for `Add from GitHub`.
 ![alt text](tutorial/image-2.png)
-4. Add the version `Latests Commut (Head)` if you want the hotests updates Add the version `Latests Release` if you want the last stable version
+4. Add the version `Latest Commit (Head)` if you want the newest updates.
+   Add the version `Latest Release` if you want the last stable version.
 ![alt text](tutorial/image-3.png)
 5. Add this exact URL:
    `lexicanum-imperialis/Warhammer-Fantasy-Battles-6th-Definitive-edition`
- 6. Now select the WHFB 6th Gamesystem and create your lists!
+6. Now select the **WHFB 6th** game system and create your lists!

 ### For BattleScribe (WIP)
-Work in Progress
+*Work in Progress*

 ---

 ## 📚 Repository Contents

-This repository provides a consolidated, machine-readable data layer for Warhammer Fantasy 6th Edition.
+This repository provides a consolidated, machine-readable data layer for WHFB 6th Edition.
 It digitizes unit profiles and mechanical logic into a standardized format, integrating widely-accepted community standards as peer-level benchmarks for structural consistency:

-* The Direwolf Archive: Historical community standard for rules interpretation and FAQ consolidation.
+* **The Direwolf Archive**: Historical community standard for rules interpretation and FAQ consolidation.
-* The GLWL (Great Lakes Warhammer League): Historical tournament precedents for standardized competitive play.
+* **The GLWL (Great Lakes Warhammer League)**: Historical tournament precedents for standardized competitive play.
-* The Norn Consensus: Historical mechanical precedents (2003–2006) provided by the Karak Norn Wargaming Club to resolve structural logic gaps for digital play.
+* **The Norn Consensus**: Historical mechanical precedents (2003–2006) provided by the Karak Norn Wargaming Club to resolve structural logic gaps for digital play.

 ### Core Game System & Expansions:

-* WHFB 6th Edition Core Rules: The primary architectural baseline.
+* **WHFB 6th Edition Core Rules**: The primary architectural baseline.
-* Official Errata & FAQs: Integrated directly into unit profiles and special rules.
+* **Official Errata & FAQs**: Integrated directly into unit profiles and special rules.
-* +230 Special Characters: Named units and legendary heroes with codified traits.
+* **+230 Special Characters**: Named units and legendary heroes with codified traits.
-* +60 Alternative Army Lists: Appendix lists, Campaign variants, and White Dwarf supplements.
+* **+60 Alternative Army Lists**: Appendix lists, Campaign variants, and White Dwarf supplements.
-* Mercenary Units: Full data for Regiments of Renown and Dogs of War.
+* **Mercenary Units**: Full data for Regiments of Renown and Dogs of War.
-* Optional Logic: Toggles for experimental and trial rules.
+* **Optional Logic**: Toggles for experimental and trial rules.

 **Official Armies & Specific Features:**
 * **Beastmen**